StackVista/stackstate-docs/configure/security/authentication/keycloak.md

 Follow the steps below to configure StackState to authenticate using KeyCloak:

-1. In `authentication.yaml` - add details of the KeyCloack authentication provider (see the example above).
+1. In `authentication.yaml` - add details of the KeyCloak authentication provider (see the example above).
 The KeyCloak specific values can be obtained from the client configuration in KeyCloak:
     - **url** - The base URI for the KeyCloak instance
     - **realm** - The KeyCloak realm to connect to
     - **authenticationMethod** - Set to `client_secret_basic`, this is currently the only supported value.
     - **clientId** - The ID of the KeyCloak client as configured in KeyCloak
     - **secret** - The secret attached to the KeyCloak client, which is used to authenticate this client to KeyCloak
     - **redirectUri** - Optional: The URI where the login callback endpoint of StackState is reachable.
-Populated by default using the `stackstate.baseUrl`, but can be overriden (must be a fully qualified URL that points to the `/loginCallback` path)
+Populated by default using the `stackstate.baseUrl`, but can be overridden (must be a fully qualified URL that points to the `/loginCallback` path)
     - **jwsAlgorithm** - Set this to `RS256`, this is currently the only supported value.
     - **jwtClaims** - Optional (not in the example): The roles or username can be retrieved from a different attribute than the Keycloak default behavior
        - **usernameField** - Optional: The field in the OIDC user profile that should be used as the username.
 By default this will be the `preferred_username`.